why shop manta sleep

 Sinusitis

-One of the most popular cooling eye mask benefits is easing symptoms of this condition.
+One of the most popular cooling eye mask benefits is that they ease symptoms of this condition.
 It numbs the pain and lessens inflammation of the sinuses.

 A cold eye mask specifically targets sinus points on the face: